ombelinemoineau/bigmart-sales-prediction/README.md

 BigSmartSells is a dataset which contains different items/products with their information, and the outlet they came for (and their information)

-Goal : to know the sales of products in the outlets

 Benefit : to manage the stocks

 Difference with the credit card database: